yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/searchresultset.md

 ---
 title: "searchResultSet resource type"
-description: "Description of the searchResultSet" ms.localizationpriority: medium
+description: "Represents results from a search query, the terms used for the query, and the resultTemplates used to render results." ms.localizationpriority: medium
 author: "nmoreau"
 ms.prod: "search"